 Many car insurance companies will prevent you from getting car insurance on a vehicle that isn’t registered in your name.
 In fact, certain state laws prevent you from doing so.
 In New York, for example, vehicle registration and insurance go hand in hand.

-Other states are more lax.
+Other states are laxer.
 In California, for example, the name on the car insurance policy and the name on the vehicle registration do not have to match.
 However, you’ll still need to provide proof of insurance in order to register the vehicle.

 If you do need to insure a car that you do not own, then compare insurance quotes online today.
 Talk to a few insurance agents to determine if it’s possible.
 You might be turned down by several companies before finding someone willing to work with you.

 Yes, your car insurance policy typically has to be in the same name as your car loan.
+Usually, your insurance and registration also have to be under the same name.
 Most financing companies also require you to have full coverage car insurance while your car loan is being paid off.